Pteratato/intertwined-destinies/Intertwined_Destinies_08.md

+# #08 [Raven]

 As I make my way to the bathroom I admit to myself that Mr. Tibbs is right – I can barely hold myself up.
 I feel as weak as a day-old kitten.
 Thank God there’s a seat situated in the shower.
 I move about slowly, walking towards the mirror with my gaze steadfastly at my feet.
 I grip the counter by the sink and slowly move my gaze up to meet my reflection in the mirror.

 “Well, gag me with a spoon,” I breathe.
 Whoa… I’m at a loss for words at the reflection looking back at me.
 My hazel eyes are now a brilliant amber and a bit larger, now more almond-shaped and slanting upwards with long, thick eyelashes.
 Gone are the softly rounded cheeks from before; now my face is more angular, my cheekbones are high and prominent and my mouth is fuller and pointier than I remember.
 I turn my head to look at my profile, and that’s when I noticed my ears.

 “Well snap, I wasn’t expecting that,” I mumble to myself.
 My ears are pointed like the elves and Trixie’s.
 I touch the point of my ears tentatively and watch them twitch ever so slightly, sensitive.
-Stunned, I continue to take in the many changes I endured during my awakening – or should I say metamorphosis?
+Stunned, I continue to take in the many changes I endured during my awakening – or should I say *metamorphosis*?

 Gone is the mousy brown hair; my hair is now the color of rich caramel with golden highlights throughout, making it look multicolored.
 Now it reaches past my waist and is so much thicker, with a gentle wave, and heavier than before.
-My skin is now a light golden brown and sparkles ever so slightly…
+My skin is now a light golden brown and sparkles ever so slightly...

 “Wait, that can’t be right, how am I going to explain that?”